V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Introduction

 \section{Introduction}

-Autonomous driving technology has advanced significantly due to the evolution of deep learning algorithms, computing infrastructures, and the release of large-scale real-world driving datasets and benchmarks~\cite{geiger2012kitti, caesar2019nuscenes, sun2020waymo}.
+Autonomous driving technology has advanced significantly due to the evolution of deep learning algorithms, and the release of large-scale real-world driving datasets and benchmarks~\cite{geiger2012kitti, caesar2019nuscenes, sun2020waymo}.
 However, the perception and planning systems of autonomous vehicles in daily operation rely mainly on their local LiDAR sensors and cameras to detect notable nearby objects and plan for future trajectories.
 This approach may encounter safety-critical problems when the sensors are occluded by nearby large objects.
-In such situations, autonomous driving vehicles are unable to accurately detect all nearby notable objects, making subsequent planning results unreliable.

-To address this safety-critical issue, recent research proposes cooperative perception algorithms~\cite{chen2019fcooper, wang2020v2vnet, xu2022opencood, xu2022v2xvit, xu2022cobevt, chiu2024probabilistic} via vehicle-to-vehicle (V2V) communication.
+To address this safety-critical issue, recent research proposes cooperative perception algorithms~\cite{chen2019fcooper, xu2022opencood, xu2022v2xvit, xu2022cobevt, chiu2024probabilistic, chiu2023selective} via vehicle-to-vehicle (V2V) communication.
 In cooperative driving scenarios, multiple \textit{Connected Autonomous Vehicles (CAVs)} driving nearby to each other share their perception information via V2V communication.
 The received perception data from multiple CAVs is then fused to generate better overall detection or tracking results.
 A number of cooperative autonomous driving datasets have been released to the public, including simulated ones~\cite{xu2022opencood, li2022v2xsim, xu2022v2xvit, cui2022coopernaut} and real ones~\cite{xu2023v2v4real, xiang2024v2xreal, yu2022dair-v2x, zimmer2024tumtraf}.
 These datasets also establish benchmarks to evaluate the performance of cooperative perception algorithms.
 However, to date, cooperative driving research and datasets have mostly focused on perception tasks.
 How these state-of-the-art cooperative perception models can be connected with the downstream planning models to generate good cooperative planning results is still under-explored.